Schr\"odinger-Feynman quantization and composition of observables in general boundary quantum field theory: Observables

 The first quantization scheme to be considered is \emph{Berezin-Toeplitz quantization}.
 In the context of the GBF this was introduced in \cite{Oe:obsgbf}.
 It takes an extremely simple form in the holomorphic representation.
 Let $M$ be a region and $F:L_{\tilde M}\to\C$ be a function (with suitable analyticity properties, see \cite{Oe:obsgbf}).
 Then its Berezin-Toeplitz quantization, denoted here $\rho_M^{\ano{F}}:\cH_{\partial M}\to\C$, is given for a state $\psi\in\cH_{\partial M}$ by the integral formula,

 Here $\psi^\hr$ denotes the wave function of the state $\psi$ in the holomorphic representation.
-As shown in \cite{Oe:obsgbf}, this quantization scheme reduces in the case of an empty region precisely to anti-normal ordering.
+As shown in \cite{Oe:obsgbf}, this quantization scheme reduces in the case of a slice region precisely to anti-normal ordering.
 It was also shown in \cite{Oe:obsgbf} that this quantization scheme satisfies the coherent factorization property, i.e., the analogue of Proposition~\ref{prop:sfocfp}.
 Restricting to Weyl observables yields the following analogue of the factorization property of Proposition~\ref{prop:sfowfp}.

 \begin{prop} Let $M$ be a region, $D:L_{M}\to\R$ linear and continuous and $\tau\in L_{\partial M}$.
 Define $F:L_{M}\to\C$ by $F\defeq \exp(\im\, D)$.
 Define $\hat{\tau}\in L_{\partial M}^\C$ as $\hat{\tau}\defeq \tau^{\mathrm{R}}-\im\tau^{\mathrm{I}}$, where $\tau=\tau^{\mathrm{R}}+J_{\partial M}\tau^{\mathrm{I}}$ and $\tau^{\mathrm{R}},\tau^{\mathrm{I}}\in L_{\tilde M}$.
 Then,